jupyterhub/oauthenticator/docs/source/getting-started.rst

 .. code:: python

-   # Allow Refresh Tokens in user notebooks.
-Disallow these for increased security,
+   # Allow saving user tokens to the database
-   # allow them for better usability.
-   c.LocalGlobusOAuthenticator.allow_refresh_tokens = True
+   c.GlobusOAuthenticator.enable_auth_state = True
    # Default scopes are below if unspecified.
 Add a custom transfer server if you have one.
-   c.LocalGlobusOAuthenticator.scope = ['openid', 'profile', 'urn:globus:auth:scope:transfer.api.globus.org:all']
+   c.GlobusOAuthenticator.scope = ['openid', 'profile', 'urn:globus:auth:scope:transfer.api.globus.org:all']
    # Default tokens excluded from being passed into the spawner environment
-   c.LocalGlobusOAuthenticator.exclude_tokens = ['auth.globus.org']
+   c.GlobusOAuthenticator.exclude_tokens = ['auth.globus.org']
    # If the JupyterHub server is an endpoint, for convenience the endpoint id can be
    # set here.
 It will show up in the notebook kernel for all users as 'GLOBUS_LOCAL_ENDPOINT'.
-   c.LocalGlobusOAuthenticator.globus_local_endpoint = '<Your Local JupyterHub UUID>'
+   c.GlobusOAuthenticator.globus_local_endpoint = '<Your Local JupyterHub UUID>'
    # Set a custom logout URL for your identity provider
-   c.LocalGlobusOAuthenticator.logout_redirect_url = 'https://auth.globus.org/v2/web/logout'
+   c.GlobusOAuthenticator.logout_redirect_url = 'https://globus.org/logout'
    # For added security, revoke all service tokens when users logout.
 (Note: users must start
    # a new server to get fresh tokens, logging out does not shut it down by default)
-   c.LocalGlobusOAuthenticator.revoke_tokens_on_logout = False
+   c.GlobusOAuthenticator.revoke_tokens_on_logout = False

 If you only want to authenticate users with their Globus IDs but don’t want to allow them to do transfers, you can remove